Princesse Bora Lodge & Spa

-Princesse Bora Lodge lies on the south-western part of the island close to the airport and Ile aux Nattes.
+Princesse Bora Lodge is a relaxed yet upmarket hotel on the south-western part of the island.
+It's fairly close to the airport and Ile aux Nattes.
 It is protected by a bank of coral which creates a quiet lagoon of water, perfect for snorkelling and diving.

 The main buildings of the hotel are a series of unpretentious interconnecting circular rooms.
 One is a bar, another a library, two make up the restaurant, one houses reception and the newest is an underground cellar in stone with watered gravel to keep the wines cool.
 A Zen infinity pool is set into a beautiful timber deck and palm trees line the white sandy beach.
 Sun loungers are set out on the beach each day and the perfect view is enhanced by the fetching jetty (with large bed-like loungers for true sun-worshippers) and the misty hills of the mainland in the distance.

 The beachside restaurant offers meals with a mix of Malagasy, Creole and French influences with fresh seafood as the centrepiece - as you would imagine.
 There’s also a Jungle Spa offering a range of treatments.